taroooyan/bg-wiki/Nano-Operation-Manual.md

        cautions- NEVER charge the bGeigie while the unit is in ON.
 MUST turn OFF before charging to avoid permanent damage to charge circuit

 Uploading data
+After recording measurements, you can upload your data through Safecast API site.
+It will be reflected to the Safecast map http://map.safecast.org/ and also iOS application [Safecast] (Download Free)

        make API account
        steps